mercethem/Hospital-Management-System/README.md

 This project is about Hospital Management System.
 Viewing, creating, changing functions have it.
 This options work with SQL(Microsoft SQL).

-The presentations are as shown below
+The presentations(Class diagram and Database diagram) are as shown below

 ![ Alt text](class.png)  [](class.png)